 - Other systems: If you want extra peace of mind or are going on a particularly long trip, it’s a good idea to get a full computer diagnostics report, so experts can inspect and diagnose any problems, then recommend the best solutions.
 This is especially important if your car is showing signs it needs a tune-up.

 A good road trip car checklist is crucial for ensuring your trip goes as planned.
-Review the above tips, call or visit a Rainbow Muffler shop near you to schedule a pre-trip checkup and happy travels!
+Review the above tips, call or visit a Rainbow Muffler auto repair shop near you to schedule a pre-trip checkup and happy travels!